mpursley/mpursley.github.io/resume_test.md

 | &nbsp;             | • Handled large scale file system sorting, cleanup, transfers, and digital delivery packaging.
 | &nbsp;             | • Configured Symantec Netbackup to run daily, weekly and monthly backups.
 As well as final show archiving, removals and restorations.
 | &nbsp;             | • Worked with VMWare ESXi Server to deploy, maintain and balance several key server VMs.
-| &nbsp;             | • Setup and maintain Monitoring and Alerting systems for all Storage, Networking, Servers and Workstations for the Studios.
+| &nbsp;             | • Setup and maintained Monitoring and Alerting systems for all Storage, Networking, Servers and Workstations for the Studios.
 | &nbsp;             | • Acted as Level 2 and 3 technical support for all Linux and Unix based issues with all Workstations and Servers.
 | &nbsp;             | • Provided detailed documentation and training for Level 1 and Level 2 Technical Support to handle commonly occurring issues.
 | &nbsp;             | &nbsp;